How to Sew a Quick and Easy DIY Tea Cozy Tutorial

 Step 6

-Place the both pieces right sides together.
+Place both pieces right sides together.
 Join them together by sewing a little over 3/4″ length on each of the corner edges as seen in the photo below:

 Step 7